The New Adventures of Blinky Bill

-The New Adventures of Blinky Bill was an Australian-live action series that featured actors, interacting with puppets that ran on ABC Television from 1984 to 1987.
+The New Adventures of Blinky Bill is an Australian-live action series that featured actors, interacting with puppets that ran on ABC Television from 1984 to 1987.
 After production ended, it remained on air in repeats until 1991.
 Twenty-eight 26 minute episodes were made and the producers were Judith Simpson and Richard Smith.

 Plot

 The show was a follow on from the original Blinky Bill books by Dorothy Wall.
 Set in the fictional Bollygum National Park, characters include Blinky Bill, Mrs Magpie, Angelina Wallaby and Walter Wombat from the books, and new characters such as Charlie Goanna, Eric Echidna, Sybilla Snake and Kerry Bill Koala from the neighbouring fictional Acadia Ridge park.

 Main cast

 Guest artists

-Most episodes also featured at least one Australian actor in a guest actor in a human character roleBenita CollingsMaggie KirkpatrickPaul ChubbDavid WatersJackie WoodburneMike MeadeJoanne Samuel and many others.
+Most episodes also featured at least one Australian actor in a guest actor in a human character role: